unjica/unjica/documentation/project-overview.md

   - Notable artists and institutions mentioned

 ### 3. Article Generation
-- Creates structured content using a template-based system with dynamic elements:
+- Creates engaging content using OpenAI:
-  - Engaging titles that feature the identified primary topic
+  - Sends analyzed news data to OpenAI with a carefully crafted prompt
-  - Introductory paragraphs that provide context
+  - Generates human-like articles with personal opinions and perspectives
-  - Summary sections that highlight key trends
+  - Creates natural, conversational content that reads like a human art journalist wrote it
-  - Detailed analysis of the most substantial news items
+  - Maintains professional insights while being approachable and engaging
-  - Concluding paragraphs with forward-looking insights
+  - Properly attributes sources and provides context to news items
-  - Properly tagged content for categorization
+  - Adds appropriate tagging for categorization

 ### 4. Image Generation
 - Creates visual elements for each article using: